Daniel-KM/Omeka-S-module-Urify/README.md

 - [ ] Don't limit to IdRef, but to all ValueSuggest data.
 - [ ] Implement other modes of Bulk Edit: reset and re-fill labels and uris.
+- [ ] Include properties for querying.
+- [ ] Clean label (for example without birth date) or set a format to convert.
+- [ ] Implement an over-interface to manage urify + more infos.
+- [ ] Implement format of label, not always main title, but with meta mapper.

 Warning